jonfairbanks/serverless-poc/README.md

  [ ] Deploy a db with terraform and use it for the notes service [ ] Deploy an s3 bucket and cloudfront distribution with terraform and add front end deployment script [ ] Make react front end use SSM key store for environment variables like serverless and terraform do [ ] Terraform cloud workspace implementation?
+ [ ] Organize terraform resources much more nicely :D

 ## Remove everything
 cd infrastructure and run `terraform destroy`